Broad-winged hawk: Description

 An adult's body is a dark brown with a white belly and chest containing horizontal barring.
 Its tail can be a dark grey-black with white lines along the middle, base, and tip.
 The young hawks have a slightly different coloring with more white and longitudinal barring instead of horizontal barring.
 The two types of coloration are a dark morph with fewer white areas and a light morph that is more pale overall.
-The light morph of this bird is most likely to be confused with the red-shouldered hawk, but it has a longer, more heavily barred tail and wings with a solid rufous color in the adult, which are usually distinctive.
+The light morph of this bird is most likely to be confused with the red-shouldered hawk, which has a longer, more heavily barred tail and wings with a solid rufous color in the adult, which are usually distinctive.
 Rare dark morphs are a darker brown on both upperparts and underparts.
 Dark-morph short-tailed hawks are similar, but are whitish under the tail with a single subterminal band.